geographika/getting-started-with-mapserver/workshop/content/docs/raster/introduction.md

 #### INCLUDEs

 We are making use of the [INCLUDE](https://mapserver.org/mapfile/include.html) directive.
 This allows us to include additional files within our Mapfile.
+Any file extensions can be used, and paths are always relative to the main
+Mapfile.
 In this case `terrain.include` contains a list of CLASSes to style the raster data.
 These classes were generated using a Python script - by keeping them in a separate file we can easily recreate the file without modifying the rest of the Mapfile.
 INCLUDEs can also be used to help manage large Mapfiles, for example by keeping each LAYER in a separate file.
 This approach also makes it easier to share LAYERs between different Mapfiles.